 Sports camp costs vary

-A girls tennis camp program offered through IMG Academy, based in Bradenton, Florida, for example, where specialists help high-performing athletes ages 8 to 18 perfect their swing,” costs roughly $1,750 for a one-week session, $5,400 for three-weeks, and more than $9,500 for the five-week session, according to the company’s website.
+- A girl’s tennis camp program offered through IMG Academy, based in Bradenton, Florida, where specialists help high-performing athletes perfect their swing, costs up to $4,200 for a one-week session and $12,100 for three-weeks, according to the company’s website.

-Camp Winaukee, a residential camp for boys age 7 to 15 in Moultonboro, New Hampshire, also offers a specialized sports training program, along with traditional camp activities, for $12,150 for the full summer session, which includes intense sports training, along with canoeing, kayaking and traditional outdoor adventures.
+- Camp Winaukee, a residential camp for boys age 7 to 12 in Moultonboro, New Hampshire, offers a specialized sports training program, along with traditional camp activities, charging $13,100 for the full summer session, which includes intense sports training, along with canoeing, kayaking and traditional outdoor adventures.

-International Gymnastics Camp, in Stroudsburg, Pennsylvania, costs slightly more than $1,300 for a one-week session.
+- International Gymnastics Camp in Stroudsburg, Pennsylvania charges roughly $1,500 for a one-week session.

 What to look for in a sports camp